 On one of our applications, we needed to support customers at locations across different timezones.

-For one of the feature on this application, we needed to create a reports for data from past day.
+For one of the features on this application, we needed to create a report for data from the past day.

 Since the customers were across different timezones,